Towards Automated Network Mitigation Analysis (extended): Introduction

-After discussing related work in Section~\ref{sec:related-work} and giving a running example in Section~\ref{sec:running-example}, we present our mitigation analysis models and algorithms in Sections~\ref{sec:pen-formalism} to~\ref{sec:algorithm}, framed in a formalism suited for a large range of mitigation/attack planning problems.
-In Section~\ref{sec:model-acquisition}, we show that a particular class of these models can be derived by scanning a given network using the Nessus network-vulnerability scanner.
+After discussing related work in Section~\ref{sec:related-work} and giving a running example in Section~\ref{sec:running-example}, we present the mitigation analysis model in Section~\ref{sec:formalism}, framed in a formalism suited for a large range of mitigation/attack planning problems.
+In Section~\ref{sec:model-acquisition}, we show how to derive these models by scanning a given network using the Nessus network-vulnerability scanner.
 The attacker action model is then derived using a vulnerability database and data associated using the Common Vulnerability Scoring System (CVSS).
 This methodology provides a largely automated method of deriving a model (only the network topology needs to be given by hand), which can then be used as it is, or further refined.
-In Section~\ref{sec:experiments}, we evaluate our algorithms w.r.t. problems from this class, derived from a vulnerability database and a simple scalable network topology.
+In Section~\ref{sec:experiments}, we evaluate our algorithms w.r.t.\ problems from this class, derived from a vulnerability database and a simple scalable network topology.